Pell Stream Hut

 Maintenance Status

-Pell Stream Hut is designated as minimal maintenance and DOC Greymouth currently manage the valley.
+Pell Stream Hut is designated as minimal maintenance and Department of Conservation Greymouth currently manage the valley.
 The tracked sections up Pell Stream from the Alfred River are not officially maintained but have been kept open by volunteers.
-The over 40's Tramping Club did some major work in 2014, Andre Winkelman gave it a trim and added markers in 2020, and Paul Mosley and Ian Wright opened up the route's upper section in January 2021.
+The over 40's Tramping Club did some work in 2014, Andre Winkelman gave it a trim and added markers in 2020, and Paul Mosley and Ian Wright opened up the route's upper section in January 2021.
+Peter Alspach and a companion did some more trackwork above Gilchrist Creek in March '24.
+Michal Klajban and friends are planning to do some more later this winter.

 Location

 Maruia River catchment.
 Map Lewis Pass BT23.
 Grid Ref: NZTM E1545456/ N5313947 (BT23 455 139).
 Altitude 720m.
 The tracked sections of the Pell are not marked on the NZ Topomap website.
 Pell Stream Hut is located on the edge of an open river flat on the TR of Pell Stream.
 There are views of the Mueller Range and whio, kaka, kakariki, and long-tailed bats can be encountered in the area.
 Old gold workings are evident in the lower sections of Pell Stream and there are several deep vertical shafts beside the track.
-The Hut is a 4-5 hour walk from the roadend, and received 16 visits in 2020.
+Most people have been taking 6-7 hours to reach the Hut from the roadend, but it can be done in less than this by fitter parties, particularly if river levels are low.
+Pell Hut is low-use and usually has less than 20 visits per year.

 Access

-The route up the Pell is benched and well-marked to Gilchrist Creek.
-For the next 1.5 km it is a mix of river travel and short tracked detours.
-There is a bit of wading involved and several crossings and it would probably be possible to stay on the TL the whole way if the river was too high to ford.
-A section of the track has been washed away just above Gilchrist Creek where the track arrives at the Stream.
-A few hundred metres further upstream, a fresh slip on the TL that left a pile of trees across the route was mostly cleared out by Jan Kupka and Michal Klajban in October (only a couple of trunks left but easy to go under).
-A track around a gorged section starts at the large unnamed side creek on the TL at E1542348/ N5313231 (BT23 423 132).
-There is a fresh pile of trees down on the TL of the creek that needs to be skirted.
-The track climbs up a steep rib onto a terrace, skirts Point 760m and drops back to Pell Stream at E1543686/ N 5313611.
-This section is reasonably well marked, but has some low seedling regen in several places.
+The route up the Pell is benched to Gilchrist Creek.
+This bit is in good condition but could do with a few more markers and perhaps some trimming.
+The next 1.5 km of track was recut by Peter and his friend in March 2024.
+The next kilometre is a mix of track and river travel with some wading necessary.
+The track then skirts a gorged section starting at the large unnamed side creek on the TL at E1542348/ N5313231 (BT23 423 132).
+It ascends a steep rib onto a terrace skirting around a pile of trees that have come down in a slip.
+Once on the terrace the trail sidles north of Point 760m before dropping back to Pell Stream at E1543686/ N 5313611.
+This section is reasonably well marked but has some low seedlings regenerating in several places.
 A new 1.8 km section of track, cut by Ian and Paul in January 2021, leaves the river a few tens of metres further upstream on the TL, and climbs onto a terrace up to 760m, crosses a deeply incised gully, then sidles and drops back down to the river at E1545259/ N5313884, about 200m downstream from the Hut.
 There is a good crossing 100m further up to reach the Hut on the TR bank.
 There is also an adequate route on this last section that is closer to the Stream and stays on the TL for the last 2 km before the Hut that can still be used.

 Type